 Below you see the list of countries where we are available to conduct customer studies:

-MRP-EURASIA organize Consumer studies in 32 countries in the continent Eurasia (Eastern Europe and Central Asia, including sub-regions of CIS and FSU).
+MRP-EURASIA provides the Consumer studies (Consumer surveys) in 33 countries on the Eurasian continent (Europe and Asia, including such regions as all NIS and FSU).

 To refine the list of countries and regions, you can go to "Our geography".

 To send us a request for a case study of consumers in a particular country or region, you can:

 1. Go to link "Contact Us" and select the desired country for contacting for selected country team on your request;

 2. Go to link "Our geography".
 There, in the list of countries (also in a contour map) you can click on selected country, then country page will open with country contacts for your request;

 3. You also can contact the head office for all our needs firstname.lastname@example.org or RFP@mrp-eurasia.com.

 4. You should not forget about the main email address of our company email@example.com (for all questions and suggestions).

 If you want to save as much as possible on a budget, you have an opportunity to use our regional regular Omnibuses (syndicated surveys with a fixed sample, deadlines and other parameters).
 To learn more about our Omnibuses and calculate your budget, you can follow the link "Our Omnibus".